Addressable quantum gates: The model

 \begin{definition}[Data space] Let ${\cal D}$ be a finite set of possible {\em data values}.
 The set of words on data of length at most $n$ is denoted by ${\cal Q} = {\cal D}^{\leq n}$.
 Since ${\cal D}$ is finite, so is ${\cal Q}$.
 The Hilbert space $\calH_{{\cal Q}}$ is referred to as a {\em data space}. \end{definition}

-Each sector contains two storage spaces: one for the input and one for the output, and both can store addresses and data.
+Each sector contains two storage spaces : one for the input and one for the output, and both can store addresses and data.
 Each of these subspaces may be empty, in which case we denote its state by $\eps$.
 Sectors with empty data spaces correspond to vacuum states \cite{Quantum-Shannon-Theory}.
+The purpose of such output and input spaces is explicitated in Sec. \ref{evolution}.

 \begin{definition}[Input and output space, sector space] An \emph{input (resp. output) space} is a Hilbert space $\calH_\calI$ (resp. $\calH_\calO$) of the form $\mathcal{H}_{\calW}\otimes \calH_{{\calQ}}$.
 A \emph{sector space} is a Hilbert space of the form $\calH_\calS = \calH_\calT\otimes \calH_\calI\otimes \calH_\calO$.
 To each address $a\in\calA$ is associated a sector space $\calH_\calS^a$. \end{definition}